 Many organizations are working to understand emerging and financial technologies like cryptocurrencies, blockchain, and decentralized finance (DeFi) in a rapidly changing regulatory and public policy ecosystem while also managing existing legal, regulatory, public policy, and other risks.

-Emerging and financial technologies have the potential to transform how we interact with the financial system, improve access to financial services, and lower costs.
-However, they also raise new issues for startups, established companies, and other organizations on public policy questions like preventing financial crimes (such as money laundering, terrorism financing, and economic sanctions evasion), protecting investors, and maintaining market integrity while addressing threats such as ransomware and other cyber-enabled crimes.
+Emerging and financial technologies (FinTech) have the potential to transform how we interact with the financial system, improve access to financial services, and lower costs.
+However, they also raise new issues for startups, established companies, and other organizations on public policy questions like preventing financial crimes (such as money laundering, terrorism financing, fraud, and economic sanctions evasion), protecting investors, and maintaining market integrity while addressing threats such as ransomware and other cyber-enabled crimes.

 With fifteen years of experience in the public and private sectors, we have a demonstrated record of translating developments in DC and beyond into actionable advice and solutions to solve critical business challenges to help organizations navigate a complex web of regulators, policymakers, and other external stakeholders while also improving internal capabilities and processes.

 We also advise organizations on economic crisis response.

 Alex Zerden is a trusted advisor helping organizations, including early- and growth-stage FinTech, digital asset, blockchain, and emerging technology companies, navigate complex regulatory, legal, public policy, and reputational issues.